Students who join the Tyler Clementi Foundation Youth Ambassadors program participate in the following ways:

 Please email us at outreach@tylerclementi.org if you have any questions.

-These dedicated students will be volunteering their time as Tyler Clementi Foundation Youth Ambassadors to plan anti-bullying projects in their communities.
+These dedicated students volunteered their time as 2023 Tyler Clementi Foundation Youth Ambassadors, planning anti-bullying projects in their communities.

 This is Ashneel's first year as a Youth Ambassador with the Tyler Clementi Foundation.
 Ashneel is a 10th grade student at Burlington High School, where he participates in clubs such as Wrestling Club, Asian-American Club, and Robotics Club that he started as a Freshman last year.
 Ashneel loves playing all varieties of sports.
 He has been a part of 6 clubs mainly revolving around sports and awareness at Burlington High School.
 He is a member of the tennis team, and also recently participated in a charity event.
 Ashneel, also does much charity work with his friends for different organizations and causes.
 Recently, he made 200 sandwiches for the Brother’s Table organization which spotlights the elderly.
 He loves Burlington, although he feels that every place is able to improve even more.
 Ashneel hopes that he is able to spread the Tyler Clementi Foundation’s values to empower those in the community to stand up for what is right.
 It is Ashneel’s goal with the help of the Tyler Clementi Foundation to enact positive change.